glatzor/mail2rm/README.md

 =======

 mail2rm allows you to send PDF documents to your reMarkable device by email.
-The script is inteded for peaple who run an own mail transport agent MTA instance e.g. postfix. mail2rm is supposed to used as postfix filter.
+The script is intended for people who run an own mail transport agent (MTA) instance e.g. postfix. mail2rm is supposed to be used as a postfix filter.
 This allows you to run the script during mail delivery.
-If the upload fails you will get an undevliverable notice including the error message.
+If the upload fails you will get an undeliverable notice including the error message.

 Installation